 Conclusion

 Now, you have a complete understanding of how to install packages from repositories and sources.
 Now you must know how to handle the installation.
 So go through the article to understand various options available for installing packages.
 Once you decide which option to use, you can easily install with the right option.
-You can also buy cheap linux vps to practice it on a routine basis.
+You can also buy linux vps server to practice it on a routine basis.